 The spired house over to the right is the Casa-Museu Gaudí, where Gaudí lived for most of his last 20 years (1906–26).
 It contains furniture by him (including items that were once at home in La Pedrera, Casa Batlló and Casa Calvet) and other memorabilia.
 The house was built in 1904 by Francesc Berenguer i Mestres as a prototype for the 60 or so houses that were originally planned here.

 Much of the park is still wooded, but it’s laced with pathways.
 The best views are from the cross-topped Turó del Calvari in the southwest corner.

 The walk from metro stop Lesseps is signposted.
 From the Vallcarca stop, it is marginally shorter and the uphill trek eased by escalators.
 Bus 24 drops you at an entrance near the top of the park.

-The park is extremely popular (it gets an estimated 4 million visitors a year, about 86% of them tourists) and in 2013 an entrance fee was imposed on the central area containing most of its attractions.
+The park is extremely popular (it gets an estimated four million visitors a year, about 86% of them tourists).
 Access is limited to a certain number of people every half-hour, and it's wise to book ahead online (you'll also save a bit on the admission fee).